johannschopplich/nuxt-gtag/README.md

 ### Consent Management

-If you want to disable tracking by default, you can set the `initialConsent` option to `false`.
-This will prevent the `gtag.js` script from loading until the user has consented to tracking.
+For GDPR compliance, you may want to delay the loading of the `gtag.js` script until the user has granted consent.
+Set the `initialConsent` option to `false` to prevent the `gtag.js` script from loading until you manually enable it.

 ```ts
 export default defineNuxtConfig({